aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/formulas/supported-formula-functions/_index.md

 |UNICODE|**Text**: Returns the number (code point) that corresponds to the first character of the text
 |UNIQUE|**Lookup and reference**: Returns a list of unique values in a list or range
 |UPPER|**Text**: Converts text to uppercase
+|USDOLLAR|**Text**: converts a number to text using currency format with the decimals rounded to specified place.

 ###### **V**
 |**Function**|**Summary**|